Planting Trees - How Does It Work?

 One that expands the vulnerable and threatened Indonesian rainforest, home to the Orangutan.

-One that restores some of the more than 90% of destroyed Madagascar original forests.
+And one that restores some of the more than 90% of destroyed original forests of Madagascar.

 Planting Trees in Sumatra's Leuser Ecosystem, Indonesia